 If you hear popping or clicking noises when you play songs imported from a CD, your disc drive may not have read the CD correctly.
 Try turning on error correction and then importing those songs again.

-In the Music app on your Mac, choose Music > Preferences, then click Files.
+In the Music app on your Mac, choose Music > Settings, then click Files.